REV: Information-Theoretic Evaluation of Free-Text Rationales: Introduction

 \section{Introduction}

-Model explanations have been indispensable for trust and interpretability in AI \citep{lipton2018mythos, doshi2017towards, kim2016examples, alvarez2018towards}.
+Model explanations have been indispensable for trust and interpretability in natural language processing (NLP) \citep{ribeiro2016should, ribeiro-etal-2020-beyond, lipton2018mythos, chen-etal-2020-generating, chen-etal-2021-explaining}.
 Free-text rationales, which explain a model prediction in natural language, have been especially appealing due to their flexibility in eliciting the reasoning process behind the model's decision making \citep{camburu2018snli, narang2020wt5, rajani2019explain, kumar2020nile, brahman2021learning}, making them closer to human explanations.
-However, current automatic evaluation of free-text rationales remains narrowly focused.
-Existing metrics primarily measure the extent to which a rationale can help a (proxy) model predict the label it explains (i.e., accuracy based) \citep{hase-etal-2020-leakage, wiegreffe-etal-2021-measuring}.
-Yet, these metrics offer little understanding of the \textit{new information} contained in the rationale, as added to the original input, that could \textit{explain why the label is selected}---the very purpose a rationale is designed to serve.
+However, existing metrics for free-text rationale evaluation remain narrowly focused on the extent to which a rationale can help a (proxy) model predict the label it explains (i.e., accuracy based) \citep{hase-etal-2020-leakage, wiegreffe-etal-2021-measuring}.
+These metrics offer little understanding of the \textit{new information} contained in the rationale, as added to the original input, that could \textit{explain why the label is selected}---the very purpose a rationale is designed to serve.
 For instance, the two rationales $r_1^*$ and $\hat r_{1,a}$ in Fig. \ref{fig:illustrations} would be considered equally valuable under existing metrics, even though they supply different amount of novel and relevant information.

 In this paper, we overcome this shortcoming by introducing an automatic evaluation for free-text rationales along two dimensions: (1) whether the rationale supports (i.e., is predictive of) the intended label, and (2) how much \textit{new information} does it provide to justify the label, \textbf{beyond} what is contained in the input.
-For example, rationale $\hat r_{1,b}$ in Fig. \ref{fig:illustrations} violates (1) because it is not predictive of the label, ``enjoy nature''.
+For example, rationale $\hat r_{1,b}$ in Fig. \ref{fig:illustrations} violates (1) because it is not predictive of the label, ``\texttt{enjoy nature}''.
 Rationale $\hat r_{1,a}$ does support the label but contains no new information that justifies it, \textit{beyond} what is stated in the input $x$; thus, it violates (2).
 Rationale $r_{1}^*$ is satisfied along both dimensions: it supports the label and does so by providing new and relevant information, beyond what is in the input.
 Our proposed evaluation is designed to penalize both $\hat r_{1,a}$ and $\hat r_{1,b}$, while rewarding rationales like $r_{1}^*$.